Confederate Monument in Louisville: Freedom Park

 The area presently occupied by the nearby University of Louisville was purchased in 1850 by the city for use as an underutilized cemetery.
 In 1859, the city transferred the land to the House of Refuge, an orphanage and reform school, also known as the Industrial School of Reform after 1886.
 As the first buildings neared completion, the Civil War broke out and the Union Army commandeered the buildings as hospitals until 1865.
 The University of Louisville purchased the property in 1923.
 The chapel of the House of Refuge was converted to The Belknap Playhouse by the university by 1925.
-In 1980, the Playhouse was rebuilt across the street at the north end of a triangle of land which includes the Confederate monument to the south.
+In 1980, the Playhouse was rebuilt across the street at the north end of a triangle of land which included the Confederate monument to the south.

 In 2002, plans were conceived to integrate the monument and the Playhouse into the larger Freedom Park, with trees transplanted from Civil War battlefields.
 Meanwhile, a small street nearby then known as Confederate Place was renamed Unity Place.
 The street name change was requested by student leaders as early as 1989.
-January 2005, before the park development was funded, community activist Rev. Louis Coleman submitted a letter to Mayor Jerry Abramson advocating removal of the monument.
+In January 2005, before the park development was funded, community activist Rev. Louis Coleman submitted a letter to Mayor Jerry Abramson advocating removal of the monument.
 On November 17, 2008, funding was approved, with the Kentucky state government using $1.6 million of federal funds and the university spending $403,000.
 Louisville sculptor Ed Hamilton was selected to create a civil rights monument to balance the Confederate Monument; Hamilton had already created an Abraham Lincoln memorial statue in Louisville.
 In 2002, the late J. Blaine Hudson, at the time Chair of the Pan-African Studies Department at the University of Louisville, explained:

 In September 2015, the park's name was changed to Charles H. Parrish Jr. Freedom Park.
 The name reflects the contributions of Dr. Parrish (1899–1989) as the University of Louisville's first African-American educator and Chair of the Sociology Department.
-At present, the park contains series of black granite obelisks detailing the history of Louisville as well as panels to commemorate the lives of community civil rights leaders.
+The park contains a series of black granite obelisks detailing the history of Louisville as well as panels to commemorate the lives of community civil rights leaders.